-Holmes found little constitutional difficulty in affirming the Virginia order.
+1949 Holmes found little constitutional difficulty in affirming the Virginia order.
 His opinion is brief-approximately three pages in length-and full of facile analogies.
-119 "It is better for all the world," Holmes wrote, "if instead of waiting to execute degenerate offspring for crime, or to let them starve for their imbecility, society can prevent those who are manifestly unfit from continuing their kind.
+[FN119] "It is better for all the world," Holmes wrote, "if instead of waiting to execute degenerate offspring for crime, or to let them starve for their imbecility, society can prevent those who are manifestly unfit from continuing their kind.
 The principle that sustains compulsory vaccination is broad enough to cover cutting the Fallopian tubes."
-120
+[FN120]

 Holmes's opinion is technically poor-easily his worst.
 It is nearly devoid of any consideration of Ms. Buck's interests or of less restrictive alternatives.
-A colorable equal protection argument, stemming from Virginia's practice of sterilizing only the institutionalized retarded, was sunnarily dismissed as "the last resort of constitutional arguments."
-Holmes's response was that "the law does all that is needed when it does all that it can, indicates a policy, applies it to all within the lines, and seeks to bring within the lines all similarly situated so far and so fast as its means allow."
-Holmes thus treated Ms. Buck's right to reproduce as an ordinary liberty interest, her equal protection argument like an unreasonable citizen's demand that the state justify its practice of fixing potholes on the west side of town first, those on the east side later.
+A colorable equal protection argument, stemming from Virginia's practice of sterilizing only the institutionalized retarded, was summarily dismissed as "the last resort of constitutional arguments."
+[FN121] Holmes's response was that "the law does all that is needed when it does all that it can, indicates a policy, applies it to all within the lines, and seeks to bring within the lines all similarly situated so far and so fast as its means allow."
+[FN122] Holmes thus treated Ms. Buck's right to reproduce as an ordinary liberty interest, her equal protection argument like an unreasonable citizen's demand that the state justify its practice of fixing potholes on the west side of town first, those on the east side later.

 Could Holmes have saved himself from writing this embarrassing opinion, one that mars the career of an otherwise eminent Justice?
 Yes, but only by rejecting many of the narratives and accepted wisdoms that constituted his views about the mentally ill.
 And what would have enabled him to do that?
 When he wrote Buck v.
 Bell, Holmes was a camp follower of the American eugenics movement, then in its heyday.
-123 That movement decried the rapid breeding of the unfit and the purported swamping of America's shores by darker, inferior southern European stock.
-124 To Holmes, his depiction of retardate Carrie Buck must have seemed obvious and true.
-Yet the scientific community, even then, was other daughter "was reported as being a bright child" (quoting Batt, They Shoot Horses, Don't They?: An Essay on the Scotoma of One-Eyed Kings, 15 UCLA L. REV. 510, 526 (1968))).
+[FN123] That movement decried the rapid breeding of the unfit and the purported swamping of America's shores by darker, inferior southern European stock.
+[FN124] To Holmes, his depiction of retardate Carrie Buck must have seemed obvious and true.
+Yet the scientific community, even then, was 1950 beginning to turn against the exaggerated claims of the eugenicists.
+Early editions of the Encyclopedia Britannica, for example, refuted such claims and took a more moderate view of the role of heredity in determining mental disorders and retardation.
+[FN125] At the same time, leading biologists were urging re-examination of many of the sweeping claims of the eugenicists.
+[FN126] Counternarratives were already beginning to be found in the public discourse.
+G. Bowers v.
+Hardwick